 The Nepali Eco Journal with hand-made lokta paper from Kathmandu Valley Co. is where rustic meets traditional elegance.

-With pages hand-crafted from the lokta bush grown on the southern slopes of the Nepali Himalayas between 5,250 and 13,000 feet above sea level.
+Return to the basics with a hand-crafted journal with pages handmade from the lokta bush.
+This non-tree, renewable source grows naturally on the southern slopes of the Nepali Himalayas between 5,250 and 13,000 feet above sea level.

 The paper is not treated with bleach like other papers and is hand made in rural, high altitude villages of Nepal.